-The transaction price allocated to remaining performance obligations represents contracted revenue which is expected to be recognized as revenue in future periods, and includes unearned revenue and non-cancelable unbilled amounts.
-As of October 31, 2019, the Company has approximately \$251.8 million of remaining performance obligations from revenue contracts, of which \$237.5 million is expected to be recognized as revenue over the next twenty-four months, with the balance recognized thereafter.
+The transaction price allocated to remaining performance obligations represents amounts under non-cancelable contracts expected to be recognized revenue in future periods, and may be influenced by several factors, including seasonality, the timing of renewals, and contract terms.
+As of April 30, 2020, the Company had \$293.8 million of remaining performance obligations, of which \$277.8 million is expected to be recognized as revenue over the next twenty-four months, with the remaining balance expected to be recognized thereafter.
+As of January 31, 2020, the Company had \$328.1 million of remaining performance obligations.